henrycatalinismith/picknmix/font-sizes/index.md

 viewports, browser-native text resizing has more impact on smaller font sizes than larger ones.
 This is helpful because the larger sizes are already very, very large, so if a user is still zooming in further then it's presumably because one of the smaller sizes is still too small for them.

+The largest font sizes are, in fact, already 200% larger than the base `1rem` font size.
+So it's not particularly helpful for those to scale up another 200%.
 The most helpful thing is if the smaller text gets bigger without the larger text becoming unnecessarily large to the extent that single words no longer fit in the viewport.
-The following animation shows the resizing behavior of the font sizes on iOS, where maxing out the zoom level at 300% takes all the font sizes to `1rem`.
+The following video shows the resizing behavior of the font sizes on iOS.
+Maxing out the zoom level at 300% takes all the font sizes to `1rem` so that all of them become extremely easy to read but none of them become so big that a single word no longer fits on the screen.

 <video
   autoplay